raunakdhawan/P4_Behavior_Cloning/writeup.md

 Trainable params: 140,625
 Non-trainable params: 0

+The Lambda layer at the start of the network is to normalize the input batch.
+So that the values are between -1 and 1.
+This is done by dividing by 255 and subtracting 1.0 from the result.

 ### 2. Avoiding of Overfitting
 In order to avoid overfitting, dropouts are introduced in the Fully Connected Layes.
 Also in addition to dropout, L2 regularization is introduced, as the network will be trained on 9 laps of the same track with 10 epochs.
 With both the Dropout and the L2 Regularization, the Overfitting is reduced.